“Rule books tell people what to do. Frameworks tell people how to act. Rule books insist on discipline. Frameworks allow for creativity.”– Simon Sinek

 - The competency framework should be supported by objective tools, such as validated assessments

-When competency frameworks meet the criteria above, you can be confident that they are not overly prescriptive, and that they will identify anyone who is a good fit for the job.
+When developmental activities meet the criteria above, you can be confident that they are not overly prescriptive, and that they will identify anyone who is a good fit for the job.
 That’s because any direction they do provide pertains to qualities that influence the success of a leader, rather than specific behaviors, personality characteristics, or leadership styles that may result in homogeneity among leaders and teams.

-With DIY culture booming, a common myth you’ll hear about competency frameworks is that it’s better to create your own.
+With DIY culture booming, a common myth you’ll hear about collections of competencies is that it’s better to create your own.
 This can certainly be fun; everyone likes having their ideas put on paper.
 But sometimes you can have too many cooks in the kitchen – especially if they’re not educated and experienced chefs.
-SIGMA (along with other experts in the field) recommends using an academically developed, industry validated competency framework.
+As subject matter experts, SIGMA (along with other experts in the field) recommends using an academically developed, industry validated competency framework.
 Most organizations do not have the resources needed to develop such a framework on their own.
-In this case it may be better to adopt an existing valid, and reliable framework from another provider.
+In this case it may be better to adopt an existing valid, and reliable developmental learning path from another provider.
 These providers will often have assessments and services built around their framework that make it immediately applicable for you.
 For example, take a look at SIGMA’s competency framework and the assessments and services that go along with it.

-Conclusion: Don’t reinvent the wheel; don’t waste time creating your own framework if there is an existing valid, reliable one that does a great job of addressing your needs
+Don’t reinvent the wheel; don’t waste time creating your own framework if there is an existing valid, reliable one that does a great job of addressing your needs.

 Finally, a myth that certainly deserves debunking is that competency frameworks are not flexible.
 While some frameworks may lean towards being cookie-cutter, others can be customized to suit your needs.
 This is especially valuable when applying a general, comprehensive framework to the specific context of a department, team, or individual role.

-Conclusion: Some frameworks may be inflexible, but others (like SIGMA’s) can be customized to meet your needs
+Some frameworks may be inflexible, but others (like SIGMA’s) can be customized to meet your needs.